Do I need therapy?

 Trust your gut

-If you’re reading this and something in you is curious, or quietly whispering “maybe”, that might be your sign.
-You don’t need permission to care for yourself.
-And you don’t need to have all the answers before you begin.
+If you're reading this and something in you is curious, that could be your sign.
+You don’t need permission to look after yourself and you definitely don’t need all the answers before you start.

-Whether you're navigating something specific, or just have a feeling that life could feel better somehow, therapy can offer a space to explore, reflect, and breathe.
+Whether you're working through something specific or just sense that life could feel a bit different, therapy can give you space to explore, reflect and breathe.